-In hard rock, the rotation speed for COP 32/42 should be set between 20-35 r/min, depending on the hammer size and bit diameter (the larger the bit diameter, the slower the speed).
+In hard rock the rotation speed for COP W4 should be set between 20-120 r/min, depending on the hammer size and bit diameter (the larger the bit diameter, the slower the speed).
 The upper limit generally produces the best penetration rate.
 In very abrasive rock formations, however, the rotation speed should be reduced to avoid excessive wear of the drill bit.

-When drilling in softer rock or in the case of the COP 42, when drilling with high air pressure (above 16 bar) in non-abrasive formations, higher rotation speed may be used.
+When drilling in softer rock or with high air pressure (above 18 bar) in non-abrasive formations, higher rotation speed may be used.
 The following should be noted: